1965 San Diego Chargers season: Week 15: vs. Oakland Raiders

 San Diego recovered from a 14–0 deficit to close out their regular season with a win.
 The Chargers had an early scoring chance, but Hadl was intercepted in the end zone.
 Oakland then drove 65 yards in 11 plays for a touchdown, maintaining possession with a fake field goal.
-San Diego were soon threatening to score again, reaching a 4th and goal from the 1, but MacKinnon came down with Hadl's pass narrowly out of bounds; the Raiders then drove 80 yards in 11 plays to double their lead.
+San Diego were soon threatening to score again, reaching a 4th and goal from the 1-yard line, but MacKinnon came down with Hadl's pass narrowly out of bounds; the Raiders then drove 80 yards in 11 plays to double their lead.
 Hadl responded with a 37-yard completion to Allison, soon followed by a 22-yard touchdown to Norton, pulling the score back to 14–7 at halftime.

 Travenio was short on a 50-yard kick in the 3rd quarter, before Petrich blocked a Raiders field goal try.
 The Chargers then tied the game with a 5-play, 71-yard drive; Alworth had a 44-yard reception and Norton caught a 10-yard touchdown pass despite being in tight coverage.
-With the divisional title decided, Breaux came in to replace Hadl.
-He soon lost a fumble, but Allen intercepted Flores two plays later.
-San Diego then reached a 3rd and 15 at their own 34, from where Breaux found Alworth on a slant route at the Raider 45, and he outran the Raider defense for the go-ahead touchdown.
+Breaux came in to replace Hadl and soon lost a fumble, but Allen intercepted Flores two plays later.
+San Diego then reached a 3rd and 15 at their own 34-yard line, from where Breaux found Alworth on a slant route at the Oakland 45-yard line, and he outran the Raider defense for the go-ahead touchdown.
 Whitehead intercepted Flores twice in the final ten minutes; Hadl was himself intercepted at the goal line after the first of these, but the second led to a Travenio field goal with a minute to play.

-Alworth caught 5 passes for 160 yards and a touchdown.
 As well as Hadl, Lowe also left the game early – he carried 3 times for 32 yards, enough to break the AFL's single-season rushing yardage record.